• ai cyberbullying social media abuse presentation-hinduja

 MAJOR ACCOMPLISHMENTS

-Presents to tens of thousands of educators, parents, and youth each year on bullying, cyberbullying, sexting, and safe social media use
+Presents to tens of thousands of educators, parents, and youth each year on bullying, cyberbullying, sexting, safe social media use, and emerging tech

 Keynoted for the World Bank in 2021 to educate parents on youth technology misuse